 In urinary problems such as scanty urination, genda leaves are useful.
 Take 10 grams of leaves are grinded and mixed with misri.
 When taken orally 2-3 times a day, helps to cure problem.

-Stones in body
+Stones in the body

 For stones or calculi, genda leaves (20 g) are boiled in water and decoction is prepared.
-This decoction should be taken orally twice a day for few days.
+This decoction should be taken orally twice a day for a few days.

 In Raktapradar, the fresh flower juice is extracted and taken in dosage of 5-10 ml.

-The powder of genda seeds and misri, should be taken with milk twice a day, in dose of 2-5 grams.
+The powder of genda seeds and misri, should be taken with milk twice a day, in a dose of 2-5 grams.

 External medicinal uses of Marigold

 Prepare decoction of Genda leaves.
-Put some decoction in mouth and gargle.
+Put some decoction in the mouth and gargle.
 Do this few times a day.